 - Delos - South Aegean.
 Ancient and even prehistoric religious centre, inhabited since the 3rd millenium BC.
 According to Greek mythology this was the birthplace of Apollo and Artemis.
-Important cult centre in 900 BC - 100 AD, when the island was "cleaned" of all ancient burials in order to turn it into shrine.
+Important cult centre in 900 BC - 100 AD when the island was "cleaned" of all ancient burials in order to turn it into shrine.
 Although it was inhabited, no one was allowed to die or give birth here.

 - Dodona - Epirus.
 Site of the oldest Hellenic oracle, older than Delphi.
 It is possible that it was founded in the 2nd millenium BC and was active until 391 - 392 AD.
 The decisions in this oracle were taken by the rustling of the leaves of oak or beech or rather bronze object hanging in the branches of these trees.
-This shrine, mist likely started as a shrine of the prehistoric Mother Goddess.
+This shrine most likely started as a shrine of the prehistoric Mother Goddess.